sinhrks/daskperiment/docs/source/commandline.rst

 `daskperiment` also supports execution from command line.

 First, prepare a `Python` script to define experiment.
-The usage of `Experiment` class is all the same as Jupyter example. `daskperiment` regards a result of a function decorated with `Experiment.result` (`calculate_score` function in below case) as experiment output.
+The usage of `Experiment` class is all the same as Jupyter example. `daskperiment` regards the result of a function decorated with `Experiment.result` (`calculate_score` function in below case) as experiment output.

-The below is a prepared script named "simple_experiment.py".
+The below is a prepared script example named "simple_experiment.py".

 .. code-block:: python